 Dashanbao (大山包) is a remote place in China in the Southern Province of Yunnan.
-Find out why is it worth a visit and what are some things to do and to see.
+Find out why it is worth a visit and what are some things to do and see.

-If you have never heard of the natural reserve of Dashanbao don’t worry: you are not alone.
-Just Google Dashanbao and you’ll see that the only info about this place is from my blog and a few other websites.
+If you have never heard of the natural reserve of Dashanbao, don’t worry: you are not alone.
+Just Google Dashanbao and you’ll see the only info about this place is from my blog and a few other websites.

-The idea of visiting a place with an altitude of over 3000 meters, in winter, didn’t sound so appealing to me.
-But when the Local Tourism Bureau invited me, I knew that this was a unique chance for me to visit a place that is virtually untouched by mass tourism.
+The idea of visiting a place with an altitude of over 3000 meters in winter didn’t sound so appealing to me.
+But when the Local Tourism Bureau invited me, I knew this was a unique chance to visit a place virtually untouched by mass tourism.

 Dashanbao is located in the eastern part of Yunnan province, in my opinion, one of the most beautiful and diverse provinces in China.

-Yunnan is a quite popular touristic destination but most of the time people visit Dali, Lijiang, Shangri-La or the rice terraces of Yuanyang.
-After that some head to Tibet (remember that you need a special Visa to access that area) or fly somewhere else in China.
-I think those places are definitely worth a visit but Yunnan has much more to offer.
+Yunnan (here is my guide) is quite a popular tourist destination, but most of the time, people visit Dali, Lijiang, Shangri-La, or the rice terraces of Yuanyang.
+After that, some head to Tibet (remember that you need a special Visa to access that area) or fly somewhere else in China.
+Those places are definitely worth visiting, but Yunnan has much more to offer.

 Another good reason to visit Dashanbao is to see the rare Black-necked crane.
-There are only about 6000 of them left in the world and in the months from September to March, they spend the winter in this plateau.
+Only about 6000 of them are left in the world, and from September to March, they spend the winter on this plateau.

-If you have the chance of visiting this remote place, you’ll see shepherds who are still living a very traditional and simple life.
+If you can visit this remote place, you’ll see shepherds still living a traditional and simple life.
 In this part of China, development is quite behind: better if you can get there before it’s too late!

 The Black-Necked Crane

-If you like photography, Dashanbao is a great place for you too.
-Besides beautiful landscapes, you’ll have the possibility to see and photograph the Black-necked cranes, and you can get pretty close: the municipality has in fact built a big hide where you can observe those beautiful birds without disturbing them.
+If you like photography, Dashanbao is a great place for you, too.
+Besides beautiful landscapes, you’ll be able to see and photograph the Black-necked cranes, and you can get pretty close: the municipality has built a big hide where you can observe those beautiful birds without disturbing them.

 How to get to Dashanbao

-Getting to Dashanbao it’s not easy.
-The closest city is Zhaotong, which is about 80 km from the plateau.
+Getting to Dashanbao is not easy.
+The closest city is Zhaotong, about 80 km from the plateau.

-As far as I know, there is no public transportation and even if there might be some buses, once you get to the plateau you definitely need a car to explore it.
+As far as I know, there is no public transportation, and even if there might be some buses, once you get to the plateau, you need a car to explore it.
 Zhaotong itself is not connected to many other cities in China.
 You can fly to Zhaotong only from 5 cities: Chengdu, Chongqing, Guiyang, Kunming, and Beijing.

-Before heading to Dashanbao, if you come from a long trip, I suggest you rest one night in Zhaotong.
+Before heading to Dashanbao, I suggest you rest one night in Zhaotong if you come from a long trip.
 You can find a hotel on Booking.com.
-Then in the morning, you can head to Dashanbao.
-Two days in the plateau should be enough for most of the people.
+Then, in the morning, you can head to Dashanbao.
+Two days in the plateau should be enough for most people.
+You can stay in this hotel.

 Dashanbao is a great place for photography, hiking, and relaxing.
-But even if you only want to see a different side of China, one who is almost never mentioned on western mass-media, then this is the place to go.
+But this is the place to go, even if you only want to see a different side of China, which is rarely mentioned in Western mass media.

-This destination is not for everyone: it’s hard to get there and there are no 5 stars hotels, but if you can sacrifice your comforts you will be rewarded by the beauty on this plateau.
+This destination is not for everyone: it’s hard to get there, and there are no 5-star hotels, but if you can sacrifice your comforts, you will be rewarded by the beauty on this plateau.